Moonlight in San Francisco

 Ironside nodded to the paramedics who carried Vic Richards to the ambulance.
 Barbara stepped out of the van and met Ironside halfway between the two vehicles.
 "Robert, I will see you back at your place.
 I have to do this."

 "I know."
 Ironside wheeled past her.

 "How can you talk about him in that tone?
 He just spent every waking hour locating the maniac that kidnapped you and killed all those people.
 He got the killer to tell us where you were.
-Vic, for god sakes, he saved your life.
+Vic, for God's sake, he saved your life.
 And he risked his own life to do it."
 Barbara allowed a trace of anger to seep into her voice.

 "I thanked him.
 What else do you want me to say to him?"
-He was quiet for a moment and said then said, "You stayed with him.
+He was quiet for a moment and then added', "You stayed with him.
 He told me."

 Barbara looked away from his glare.
 "No. I would be lying to you if I said otherwise."

 Vic looked straight ahead.
 Her words sliced through his heart.
-"Then I guess there is nothing further to say to one another."
+"Then I guess there is nothing further to say to each other."

 Vic had developed tears in his eyes.
 "I guess somehow I knew this day was coming but I just kept hoping you would forget him.
 I will no longer stand in your way.
 When I get home, I will move out.
 I'll file for divorce so you do not have to.
 There will be no trouble.
 We will divide everything in half."

 "There will be no trouble with the girls.
 We will have joint custody.
 They will spend as much time with you as they do with me.
 I promise you," Barbara said.

 Vic nodded.
 "One last thing, will you tell Ironside I want to see him?"